sotbike/TB4/README.md

 # TB4
 time series analysis data &amp; code (severe complications after robotic vs. open partial nephrectomy)

-R code is included for the implementation of fixed and random effects models in the context of a meta-regression analysis
+R code is included for the implementation of fixed and random effects models in the context of a meta-regression analysis (moderator: year of publication)

 fisrtly place the data file on desktop